Degree53/Web-Team-Best-Practices/README.md

 ## Tracking

 * Google Tag Manager - Ideally we should add Google Analytics via Google Tag Manager.
-It means, we only need to install GTM, and things can be added when required.
+It means, we only need to install GTM, and things can be added when required, without affecting development.
     * https://support.google.com/analytics/answer/6164470
 * Google Analytics